djalbat/highmark-cli/README.md

 Highmark's CLI tool.

-This tool enables the creation of HTML from Markdown and Markdown style documents as well as providing a small server to view the HTML in a browser.
+This tool enables the creation of HTML from Markdown and Markdown Style documents as well as providing a small server to view the HTML in a browser.
-It can make use of Highmark's client in order to improve the reading experience, or the HTML can be viewed directly.
+It can make use of Highmark's client in order to improve the reading experience, otherwise the HTML can be viewed directly.

 If you are not a developer and just want to install the package for immediate use then see the usage section below.

 ### Contents